jwhitney/dataverse/README.md

 ## Installing the plugin

 Instructions for OJS 2.4 & later assume the plugin is installed using the web installer. **If the plugin is uploaded manually** to the OJS plugins directory, an additional step is required to install database tables used by the plugin.
-See details in the setup instructions for OJS 2.3.8.
+See details in the setup instructions for OJS 2.3.

+### OJS 2.4.4

+The Dataverse plugin is included in OJS 2.4.4.

 ### OJS 2.4.3